microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 ### vCenter Prerequisites

-- VMware vSphere vCenter Server v6.7 or 8.
+- VMware vSphere vCenter Server 8.

 - A virtual network that can provide internet access, directly or through a proxy.
-It must also be possible for VMs on this network to communicate with the vCenter server on TCP port (usually 443).
+It must also be possible for VMs on this network to communicate with the vCenter server on a TCP port (usually 443).

 - At least three free static IP addresses on the above network.
 If you have a DHCP server on the network, the IP addresses must be outside the DHCP range.